artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 Other things to note

-- Daily recurring is not supported by GoCardless so you should not enable this option when configuring your forms.
+- Daily recurring is not supported by GoCardless, so you should not enable this option when configuring your forms.
 If you do users will get an error message: "Error Sorry, we are unable to set up your Direct Debit.
 Please call us."

 - Taking one offs is [not supported/implemented yet](https://github.com/artfulrobot/uk.artfulrobot.civicrm.gocardless/issues/12).